top of page

 • 3 min read

-Chip bonding is a core process in semiconductor packaging — it physically and electrically connects a bare die to the substrate, ensuring performance, thermal management, and reliability.
-Various bonding techniques are used depending on the packaging application, and the selection of materials like ALN submounts, CuW submounts, and Diamond submounts plays a major role in supporting high-density wire bonding and heat dissipation.
+Chip bonding is a crucial process in semiconductor packaging.
+It physically and electrically connects a bare die to the substrate, ensuring optimal performance, thermal management, and reliability.
+Various bonding techniques are used depending on the packaging application.
+The selection of materials, such as ALN submounts, CuW submounts, and Diamond submounts, plays a significant role in supporting high-density wire bonding and heat dissipation.

-Let’s break down the four major chip bonding technologies and how modern submounts are enhancing each one
+Let’s break down the four major chip bonding technologies and examine how modern submounts enhance each one.

 1. Wire Bonding — Reliable and Widely Used

-Wire bonding remains one of the most traditional and widely adopted bonding methods.
-It uses fine metal wires (gold, aluminum, or copper) to connect the die to the lead frame or PCB.
-The bonding pads are typically located along the chip edges, and the bonding wires are encapsulated for protection.
+Wire bonding is one of the most traditional and broadly adopted bonding methods.
+It utilizes fine metal wires—gold, aluminum, or copper—to connect the die to the lead frame or PCB.
+The bonding pads are typically located along the edges of the chip, and the bonding wires are encased for protection.

 Common Submount Materials: